Pet Therapy for Cerebral Palsy

 Children with cerebral palsy may have to spend time in the hospital for treatments, for surgery, and for recovery after surgery.
 Informal visits from pet therapy programs can help these children feel more relaxed in a stressful environment.
 They provide comfort, reduce anxiety, make the hospital setting feel more like home, and offer a feeling of love and acceptance for children who are struggling.
 They can also help children communicate with and relate better to doctors and nurses.

 Pet therapy can be a great way for children with cerebral palsy and other disabilities to get more out of their therapy sessions.
-From meeting physical therapy goals for mobility to learning how to better socialize and being more engaged with treatment, animals can provide a number of benefits for children with special needs.
+From meeting physical therapy goals for mobility to learning how to better socialize and be more engaged with treatment, animals can provide a number of benefits for children with special needs.
 As long as parents are careful to select services with trained, experienced, and licensed therapists and animals, pet therapy can be a great addition to a child’s treatment plan.